-Skill Design and manufacture activity Max marks Finishing Preparing surfaces, application techniques, and final finishing 9 limited evidence of appropriate surface preparation limited level of skill demonstrated in application techniques limited level of skill demonstrated in final finishing 4-6 marks good evidence of appropriate surface preparation good level of skill demonstrated in application techniques good level of skill demonstrated in final finishing 7-9 marks strong evidence of appropriate surface preparation high level of skill demonstrated in application techniques high level of skill demonstrated in final finishing Further information for assessing 'Finishing' When awa Vhen awarding marks, the following should be noted:
+Skill Design and manufacture Max marks TOTAL: 9 marks are allocated to finishing.
+Judgements should be made on the candidate's ability to prepare for and apply a quality finish. activity 1-3 marks 4-6 marks 7-9 marks Finishing Preparing surfaces, application techniques, and final finishing 9 limited evidence of appropriate surface preparation limited level of skill demonstrated in application techniques limited level of skill demonstrated in final finishing good evidence of appropriate surface preparation good level of skill demonstrated in application techniques good level of skill demonstrated in final finishing strong evidence of appropriate surface preparation high level of skill demonstrated in application techniques high level of skill demonstrated in final finishing Further information for assessing 'Finishing'

-- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The level of complexity of the proposal must be taken into account, for example a very simple proposal with few parts will not allow candidates to achieve marks above the bottom band. - The high quality of the surface preparation will be indicated by the removal of glues or marking, cutting, shaping and forming marks. - The level of skill in applying the finish will be indicated by the use of appropriate techniques and the care with which the finish is applied. - The high quality of the surface finish will be indicated by the absence of runs, uneven layers of finish, uneven lustres or glosses, numerous bristles, deep brush marks.
+- The statements within the bands give an indication of the features that may be displayed in the evidence not every statement needs to be met to achieve marks within a band. - If the candidate's work does not meet the lowest range statement, or if no evidence is provided, zero marks should be awarded. - Any assistance given to candidates must be taken into account when awarding marks. - The level of complexity of the proposal must be taken into account.
+For example, a very simple proposal with few parts will not allow candidates to achieve marks above the bottom band. - The high quality of the surface preparation will be indicated by the removal of glues or marking, cutting, shaping, and forming marks. - The level of skill in applying the finish will be indicated by the use of appropriate techniques and the care with which the finish is applied. - The high quality of the surface finish will be indicated by the absence of runs, uneven layers of finish, uneven lustres or glosses, numerous bristles, deep brush marks.

 Skill Design and manufacture Max marks TOTAL: 4 marks are allocated to evaluating.
-Judgements should be made on the candidate's ability to evaluate their design proposal. activity 1 mark 2-3 marks 4 marks Evaluating Evaluating the design proposal 4 limited evaluation of the proposal evaluation is based on personal opinion adequate evaluation of the proposal evaluation is generally based on valid evidence effective evaluation of the proposal evaluation is based on valid evidence Further information for assessing 'Evaluating'
+Judgements should be made on the candidate's ability to evaluate their design proposal. activity 1 mark 2-3 marks 4 marks Evaluating Evaluating the proposal 4 limited evaluation of the proposal adequate evaluation of the proposal effective evaluation of the proposal evaluation is based on personal opinion evaluation is generally based on valid evidence evaluation is based on valid evidence Further information for assessing 'Evaluating'